arteria/django-ar-organizations/README.rst

 License
 =======

-Anyone is free to use or modify this software under ther terms of the BSD license.
+Anyone is free to use or modify this software under the terms of the BSD license.